 Our Compensation Committee comprises Mr. Miller, who is the chair of the Compensation Committee, and Messrs.
 Barber and Leone.
 The composition of our Compensation Committee meets the requirements for independence under the current New York Stock Exchange and SEC rules and regulations.
 Each member of this committee is a non-employee director, as defined pursuant to Rule 16b-3 promulgated under the Securities Exchange Act of 1934, as amended, and an outside director, as defined pursuant to Section 162(m) of the Internal Revenue Code of 1986, as amended, or the Code.
 The purpose of our Compensation Committee is to discharge the responsibilities of our board of directors relating to compensation of our executive officers.
-Our board of directors will adopt a revised charter for our Compensation Committee prior to the closing of this offering.
+Our board of directors has adopted a revised charter for our Compensation Committee.
 Our Compensation Committee, among other things, will: